Who owns Star of David?

 Why should I use your chapel if all I want is a graveside service?

 Although graveside services make sense in many instances, sometimes factors beyond anyone’s control give them limitations.
 For example, if the weather does not cooperate, things can become rather uncomfortable.
-Most cemeteries in the metropolitan area prohibit chairs and do not provide tents for the service.
+Most cemeteries in the metropolitan area prohibit or limit the number of chairs that can be brought and do not provide tents for the service.
 Elderly, infirmed mourners are left to huddle around the graveside for long periods of time.
 Ambient noises and odors from the surrounding area can contribute to unwanted distractions.
 Feeling badly for uncomfortable attendees can cause eulogies and heartfelt words to be abbreviated or hastily spoken just to finish up.

 But we’re going to end up at the cemetery anyway for the burial?